 The Ojeh & Arishi Festival in Aboh Kingdom is more than a festival.
 It is a time when the people of Aboh come together to honour their ancestors, celebrate their traditions, and strengthen their community.
-The festival happens every year in Aboh Kingdom, which is along the River Niger in Delta State, Nigeria.
-It is an important event for the Igbo people.
+The festival happens every year in one quarter out of the community’s five quarters.

 Aboh is home to the Ndokwa people, who have a rich history and culture.
 The Ojeh & Arishi Festival is when people return to their hometown to participate in traditional activities, share food, and enjoy music and dance.
 It is a time for happiness, togetherness, and respect for their ancestors.